gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 ## Residuals  425.9 93
 ```

-\indent In the same ANOVA table, there is a test for the *du1* effect.
+\indent In the same ANOVA table, there is a test for the *du1* model component.
 This tests
 $H_0: \beta_1=0$ vs $H_A: \beta_1\ne 0$ in a model with different y-intercepts
-estimated for the different groups.
+for the different treatment groups.
 If we remove this term from the model, all
 we are left with is different
 y-intercepts for the groups.
 A model just with different y-intercepts is typically
 called a One-Way ANOVA model.
-Here, there is evidence that the quantitative
+Here, there it appears that the quantitative
 variable is needed in the model after controlling for the different
-y-intercepts for different treatments.
+y-intercepts for different treatments since it has a small p-value ($F$(1,93)=261.55 or $t$(93)=16.172, p-value<0.0001).
 Note that this interpretation retains
 the conditional wording regardless of whether the other variable had a small
 p-value or it did not.
 If you want an unconditional interpretation for a variable, then you
 will need to refit the model without the other variable(s) after deciding that